Catalogue PDF Version

 Requirements:

-All of the requirements for the B.A. major apply, plus one additional 200 or 300-level course from biology, and three more natural science courses.
-Natural science courses are defined as courses that partially or substantially address the Scientific Inquiry goal offered by biology (greater than BIOL 150), chemistry, computer science, data science (greater than DATA 101) geoscience, mathematics (greater than MATH 130), physics, or psychology.
-Additional options for the natural science elective include ENV 200, ENV 203, ENV 216, and ENV 310.
-BIOL 450 Independent Study or BIOL495 Honors may substitute for a maximum of one 300-level biology course.
+All of the requirements for the B.A. major apply, plus one additional 300-level course from biology, one additional quantitative reasoning course, and two more natural science electives.
+BIOL 450 Independent Study or BIOL 495 Honors may substitute for a maximum of one 300-level biology course.
 Completion of BIOL 496 Honors may substitute for BIOL 460.

 At least six courses must be unique to the major.
 All courses for the major must be completed with a grade of C- or better.
 Of the 10 biology courses for the B.S., seven must be completed at HWS or as part of HWS-sponsored abroad programs (applies only to non-transfer students).
 At least five biology courses must have a laboratory.
 Credit/no credit courses cannot be counted towards the major.
 Bidisciplinary courses do not typically count towards the major.

 Progressing through the Major.
-During the first year, students are advised to complete BIOL 167 and either one more course in biology or at least one of the cognate courses of the major (CHEM 110, CHEM 240, or MATH 130).
-BIOL 212 Biostatistics should be completed after BIOL 167 and a 200-level elective, ideally by the end of the sophomore year.
-We expect most students to complete their 200-level electives and cognates by the end of the junior year, and 300-level courses should be taken mainly by juniors and seniors.
-300-level electives require completion of BIOL 212 and at least two additional 200-level courses, one of which should be in the same category (Table 1) as the 300-level course.
-BIOL 460 Senior Seminar is intended as a capstone course, integrating information presented in the first three years, and is completed during the spring semester of senior year.
+During the first year, students are advised to complete BIOL 167 and either BIOL 220 or BIOL 225.
+BIOL 230 Biostatistics should be completed after BIOL 167 and at least one additional biology course, ideally by the end of the sophomore year.
+BIOL 300 should be taken during the junior year.
+Students should complete CHEM 110 during the first or second year, and an elective in quantitative reasoning by the end of the junior year.
+BIOL 460 Senior Seminar is intended as a capstone course, integrating information presented in the first three years, and is completed during the spring semester of the senior year.

 Biology Minor